isaacLepley/Alimus-Public/house-rules.md

 - Preparing for the academy entrance exam

 ## Free flavor feat

 - Flavor feats generally don't have combat utility.
 Please ask me if you are unsure what constitutes a flavor feat.
 - These may be learned by studying a craft during downtime.

+## Hero Points

+Hero Points are a pool of d6 dice that players can roll from to increase the result of any d20 roll - attack, ability check, or saving throw (even death saving throws.
+Only one d6 may be added per roll).
+These dice facilitate and represent player characters' ability to succeed in extraordinary circumstances.
+Hero dice are available to be rolled at any time, except for whena character is **frightened**.

+The hero dice pool refreshes on level up.
+The number of hero dice available is equal to 5 plus half the character's level, rounded down.

 ## I know a guy!